 And if your tool isn’t found or mentioned in the SERPs, they won’t know about it.

-That way, you can mention your tool as one of the best in this category, leading to more brand awareness and conversions.
+That way, you can control the narrative and show the reader why your software is truly one of the best in the category.
+Hence, leading to more brand awareness and conversions.

 Here is a fact…